Kristinia DeBarge Goes Braless Under Sheer Shirt On Instagram

 Happy Monday loves!!
 Make sure to Subscribe to the new Krissy D Cosmetics youtube channel to watch me do my very first makeup tutorial ????.
 Video will be uploaded later this evening.
 Newsletter just went out as well to all of our subscribers ????☺️????.
 Xo ????
 Top by @prettylittlething #dailymakeup #mualife #playbeautifully #makeupselfie #makeupgirlz #featuremuas #talkthatmakeup #fiercesociety #makeupnews #makeupcollector #beautylover #beautycommunity #makeupgeek #makeupideas #makeupguru #makeuptime #makeupcollection #makeuplovers #makeuplover #makeuplove #makeupaddiction #makeuphaul #makeupblogger #makeupjunkies #makeuplooks #makeuptalk #makeupandwakeup #makeuplife ##youtubetutorial #pleasesubscribe

 The Growing Up Hip Hop star has also been seen working on her music career on the show.
-A couple of years ago, she noted to Parle Magazineher new musical goals.
+A couple of years ago, she noted to Parle Magazine her new musical goals.

 “I’m going in a sexier and fun direction now.
 My sound is more mature.
 It’s a song about being a lover and carefree.
 I’m excited to show my fans this side of myself.
 It is who I am.”

-Kristinia also revealed that when it came to her musical aspirations, she “hid that from my dad because he wanted me to have a normal life.
-He didn’t want me to be a singer because there are a lot of sharks in the industry and you need to have a thick, protective skin and a strong foundation.”
+Kristinia also revealed that when it came to her musical aspirations, she had to keep it from her superstar father.

+“[I] hid that from my dad because he wanted me to have a normal life.
+He didn’t want me to be a singer because there are a lot of sharks in the industry and you need to have a thick, protective skin and a strong foundation,” she said.

 View this post on Instagram